Central High School (Aberdeen, South Dakota)

 Central High School is a high school located in Aberdeen, South Dakota with an enrollment of around 1,400 students.
 Since 2004, the school has been located at a new site located at 2200 South Roosevelt Street, located on the outskirts of the southeast side of town.

 The Thomas F. Kelley Theater is the fine arts and multi-purpose venue.
 The Golden Eagles Arena and the gymnasium have hosted a number of South Dakota High School Activities Association state championship events.
 Golden Eagle Field is an outdoor football field located on the Central High School Campus.
 The complex hosts both university and high school events in football, soccer, and track.

 Central High School is committed to meeting all requirements under the No Child Left Behind Act and was honored with the Siemens Award for Advanced Placement achievement in math and science in 2008.
 This award is given to the top performing high school in the state of South Dakota.

-Central High School ACT scores beat both national and state averages.
-The staff consists of over 100 people.
-Central students may earn college credit through the Rising Scholars Program or one of the many Advanced Placement opportunities available.
+Central High School students may earn college credit through the Rising Scholars Program or one of the many Advanced Placement opportunities available.
 Central High School partners with the Hub Area Vocational School to offer a large number of vocational learning experiences.